IACUC Policy:

 Policy: The IACUC has provided a set of guidance documents (Policies, Guidelines, and Informational Sheets) for use when planning animal procedures at the University of Iowa.
 An exception to a Policy must be described and justified in the Animal Protocol and approved by the full IACUC at a convened monthly meeting.

-- A physical confirmation of euthanasia is required following a primary method of euthanasia
+- A physical confirmation of death is required immediately following a method of euthanasia and preceding all other proceduresConfirmatory methods include, but are not limited to:

 - Bilateral thoracotomy